dspinellis/ai-cli-lib/README.md

 * [Obtain your OpenAI API key](https://platform.openai.com/signup),
   and configure it in the `.aicliconfig` file in your home directory.
   This is done with a `key=value` entry in the file's `[openai]` section.
-  See the file `ai-cli-config` to understand how configuration files are structured.
+  See the file [ai-cli-config](src/ai-cli-config) to understand how configuration files are structured.
   Note that OpenAI API access requires a different (usage-based) subscription from the ChatGPT one.
   OpenAI currently provides free trial credits to new users.
 * Run the interactive command-line programs, such as _bash_, _mysql_, _psql_, _gdb_, as you normally would.
-* To obtain AI help, enter a prompt and press `^X-a` (Ctrl-X followed by a) in the (default) _Emacs_ key binding mode or `V` if you have configured _vi_ key bindings.
+* To obtain AI help, enter a natural language prompt and press `^X-a` (Ctrl-X followed by a) in the (default) _Emacs_ key binding mode or `V` if you have configured _vi_ key bindings.